osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 ~/collision_map_creator_plugin/build/request_publisher "(-10,10)(10,10)(10,-10)(-10,-10)" 10 0.01 ~/map.png
 ~~~

-Your executable terminal should show it connecting to Gazebo and display the
+Your executable terminal should show it connecting to Gazebo-classic and display the
 request message.
 You should see your gazebo terminal display some messages
 and run a percent complete stat until it finishes.
 Your map.png should look
 like this below.